 Floor waxing, or floor finishing, stripping etc., all fall under the category of floor care.
 In this sense, we are referring to the proper care of vinyl floors.
 This type of flooring material is used in commercial flooring because of its durability, but you still might find it on a kitchen floor or bathroom depending on when the dwelling was built.

 Floor waxing and care is important because clean or dirty vinyl floors are immediately noticeable.
 A room with a clean, shiny floor significantly adds to the professionalism of a space.
 On the contrary, a room with a dirty floor will look much dirtier and unpleasant.
-At Clean Environment Janitorial Service, we provide beautiful and professional results with floor waxing in Los Angeles.
+At Clean Environment Janitorial Service, specialists in floor waxing services, we provide beautiful and professional results with floor waxing in Los Angeles.

 History Of Floor Care